 Joining from another school?

-I am a student of Upton Sixth Form who moved here after completing my GCSEs.
-The switch was one of the biggest decisions I've ever made.
+"I moved to Upton after completing my GCSEs.
+The switch was one of the biggest decisions I'd ever made.
 Staying at my old school felt like the safer option.
-Staying amongst my friends, people I've known for years, teachers who know me and the way that I learn.
-I thought that if I stayed at my old school I would be more comfortable and staying somewhere I felt safe was far more appealing to me than taking a risk and moving to a place where I would be a complete stranger.
-A place I didn’t know my way around, what the food was like, or anything really!
+Staying amongst my friends, people I'd known for years, teachers who knew me and the way that I learnt.
+I thought that if I stayed at my old school I would be more comfortable and staying somewhere I felt safe was far more appealing to me than taking a risk and moving to a place where I would be a complete stranger: a place I didn’t know my way around, what the food was like, or anything really!
 If you are considering moving to Upton for sixth form these are thoughts that are probably going around your head as well.
 Moving to a new school can be a scary decision.
 Moving to a new school can be a bit of a risk.
-But I am glad that I took that risk and I am glad moved here because it's one of the best decisions I've ever made.
+But I am glad that I took that risk and I am glad I moved to Upton because it's one of the best decisions I've ever made.

 I suppose what I am trying to say is, yes, it is scary and a little daunting the prospect of moving to a new school where you, perhaps, don’t know anyone.
 Yet the people here, staff and students alike, are so welcoming you will feel as comfortable, as safe and as at home as you did in your old school.
-At Upton Hall succeeding academically is a given but you will also find yourself enjoying your time here.
+At Upton Hall succeeding academically is a given, but you will also find yourself enjoying your time here."